YOU Donate I.T.

 Set your school or organization up for success in our technology-driven world

 Refurbished computers and laptops are provided to BC-based non-profits, schools and low-income individuals who need access to affordable technology.
-Click each program to learn more about requesting refurbished computers and laptops.
+Learn more about requesting refurbished computers and laptops.